-An "Introduction to CMH-17" session is available at the following link: https://www.cmh17.org/RESOURCES/IntroductiontoCMH-17.aspx
+An "Introduction to CMH-17" video is available at the following link: https://www.cmh17.org/RESOURCES/IntroductiontoCMH-17.aspx

 This presentation provides information on handbook organization, approval procedures and volunteer involvement; and an overview of CMH-17 working groups including handbook responsibilities and current initiatives.